 Whether it’s IG Stories, IGTV, FB Live or YouTube — these days it’s incredibly important to have some sort of online video presence.
-If you don’t want to be left behind, forgotten, or overlooked, add video into your routine.
+If you don’t want to be left behind, forgotten, or overlooked, add video into your routine and business wellness plan.

 Ideally, you’d schedule time to connect with your audience via video on a weekly basis.
 But if monthly seems more do-able, start there.
 Simply share answers to FAQ’s, behind-the-scenes stuff, quick tips — anything your audience might find valuable or interesting.

 S: Social Post Batching